-3.2.1 Sticking Coefficient
+3.2.1 Sticking coefficient

 To obtain an explicit measure of the enhancement, the sticking coefficient must be calculated.
 This requires simulating sticking collisions for all initial relative velocities that are significantly populated according to the Maxwell-Boltzmann relative velocity distribution.
-This is computationally expensive for the larger FNPs, such as $(SA){10}(TMA){10}$ , as the low-velocity simulations would take a long time at the GFN1-xTB level.
-However, it is feasible for the smaller $(SA){10}(AM){10}$ FNP, where we simulate the SA and AM collisions for velocities of 50 and 100-1300 ms-1 in increments of 100, and an offset of 0 to 30 Å in steps of 2 Å. From Figure 8, we again observe sticking probabilities above the limit given by the sum of hard-sphere radii (green line).

-Figure 8.
-Grid of the sticking probability for the (left) $SA+(SA){10}(AM){10}$ , (right) $AM+(SA){10}(AM){10}$ collision as a function of the offset and velocity.
-Each point was simulated 100 times using GFN1-xTB.
-The blue points show the Maxwell-Boltzmann distribution at the relative velocity.
-The green line indicates the sum of the hard-sphere radii of the system.

-This is especially noticeable for the sulfuric acid collision, where the most populated velocities (100-400 m/s) have significant sticking probabilities for offsets up to 6 Å larger than the hard-sphere limit.
-For the SA collision, the assumption of 100 % sticking probability below the hard-sphere limit is valid for all the populated initial relative velocities.
-For the AM collision, this assumption does not hold, as several points below the limit have probabilities around 80 %.
-However, it still exhibits sticking probability beyond the hard-sphere limit, but it only extends for 2 Å at the most populated velocities (400-700 m/s).
-AM being less likely to form stable clusters compared to SA is consistent with quantum chemical calculations, which indicates that cluster growth tends to favor acid-first formation followed by base addition(Olenius et al., 2013; Elm, 2017; Kubečka et al., 2023).
+This is computationally expensive for the larger FNPs, such as $(SA){10}(TMA){10}$, as the low-velocity simulations would take a long time at the GFN1-xTB level.
+However, it is feasible for the smaller $(SA){10}(AM){10}$ FNP, where we simulate the SA and AM collisions for velocities of 50 and 100-1300 m s-1 in increments of 100, with an offset of 0 to 30 Å in steps of 2 Å. From Fig. 8, we again observe sticking probabilities above the limit given by the sum of hard-sphere radii (green line).
+This is especially noticeable for the sulfuric acid collision, where the most populated velocities $(100-400 \text{ m s}^{-1})$ have significant sticking probabilities for offsets up to 6Å larger than the hard-sphere limit.
+For the SA collision, the assumption of 100% sticking probability below the hard-sphere limit is valid for all the populated initial relative velocities.
+For the AM collision, this assumption does not hold, as several points below the limit have probabilities around 80%.
+However, it still exhibits sticking probability beyond the hard-sphere limit, but it only extends for 2Å at the most populated velocities (400-700 m s-1).
+AM being less likely to form stable clusters compared to SA is consistent with quantum chemical calculations, which indicates that cluster growth tends to favor acid-first formation followed by base addition (Olenius et al., 2013; Elm, 2017; Kubečka et al., 2023b).

-Following the edge along the exponential decreasing curve, the systems exhibit a sharp drop to zero probability.
-This indicates the interactions and uptake process behave isotropically.
-If the sticking probability is strongly orientation-dependent, we would expect a more gradual drop-off as a function of offset as a subset of the possible orientations would lead to sticking.
-It should be noted that this is less pronounced for the AM collision, as it shows more variation in the sticking probabilities as a function of the offset, especially for the lower velocities (50-200 m/s).
-However, these are mostly in the 80-99 % range, and are therefore still not strongly orientation-dependent.
+Following the edge along the exponentially decreasing curve, the systems exhibit a sharp drop to zero probability.
+This indicates that the interactions and uptake process behave isotropically.
+If the sticking probability were strongly orientation-dependent, we would expect a more gradual drop-off as a function of offset because a subset of the possible orientations would lead to sticking.
+It should be noted that this is less pronounced for the AM collision, as it shows more variation in the sticking probabilities as a function of the offset, especially for the lower velocities (50-200 m s-1).
+However, these are mostly in the 80 %-99 % range and are therefore still not strongly orientation-dependent.